Visual1mpact/Paradox_AntiCheat/README.md

   <div>
     <em>Updated for 1.19.71</em>
     <br>
     Paradox AntiCheat is a fork of Scythe AntiCheat, which was released under the GPLv3 License.
-Paradox was created to fix some differences within Scythe and to provide a more reliable and effective anti-cheat solution for online games.
+Paradox was created to fix some differences within Scythe and to provide a more reliable and effective anti-cheat solution for Minecraft Bedrock.
 All original commit history pertaining to Scythe still exists within this project and is free to review.
   </div>
 </div>
 <hr>
 <div align="center">
   <h2>About Paradox AntiCheat</h2>
-  <p>Paradox AntiCheat is a powerful tool designed to combat cheating in online games.
+  <p>Paradox AntiCheat is a powerful tool designed to combat cheating in Minecraft Bedrock worlds.
 The name "Paradox" was chosen because the concept of paradox perfectly represents the essence of what we do.</p>
   <p>Paradox AntiCheat is a statement that contradicts itself.
 It is a tool that fights cheating by using advanced algorithms and techniques that are themselves paradoxical in nature.</p>
   <blockquote>
     <p>Paradox: A statement or situation that contradicts itself, opposed to common sense and yet perhaps true.</p>